|Bryan Zuelly bf41e7c325|

 The readme.image.txt file has information and instructions for those interested in downloading and using the ready-made image.

 Producing the Rpi Image requires:

-- Fedora 34 or higher, OR an EL9-based distribution running on aarch64 hardware
+A Fedora or EL-based distribution (Rocky/CentOS/RHEL/etc.) running on aarch64 hardware

 Making an Image

 The included script to create the image is quite simple.
 Simply run it (with sudo/root), and specify a location you want to write the produced image to.
 If the location doesn't exist, it will be created as a directory.

 The kickstart/image build process takes approximately 10 minutes on a Raspberry Pi 4 with a decently fast internet connection.
 Alternatively, you should be able to use any aarch64 hardware that meets the above requirements(Amazon EC2, etc)

 All the setup logic for the image is contained within the kickstart file (Rocky8_Rpi.ks).
 It is intended to be readable and well documented, and you can of course change it anyway you please to produce custom images yourself.

 If you have any suggestions, comments, or problems with the Rocky Rpi images or their creation, feel free to drop us a line!
 Come by the ~Sig/AltArch channel on chat.rockylinux.org , or send a message or merge request via Gitlab with your ideas.
 We'd love to hear from you!